Fifty Shades of Black

 The inciting incident occurs at 10 minutes when Hannah meets the mysterious and wealthy Christian Black when she fills in for her roommate to interview him, immediately disrupting her ordinary existence..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Hannah actively chooses to sign Christian's contract and enter into his bizarre lifestyle, crossing into the world of wealth, control, and comedy., moving from reaction to action.
+This demonstrates the protagonist's commitment to Hannah actively chooses to sign Christian's contract and enter into his bizarre lifestyle, crossing into the world of wealth, control, and comedy., moving from reaction to action.

 The Collapse moment at 67 minutes (73% through) represents the emotional nadir.
 Here, Hannah reaches her breaking point with Christian's control and absurdity, realizing she's lost herself in this ridiculous relationship.
-The dream dies., indicates the protagonist at their lowest point.
+The dream dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Hannah realizes she deserves better and gains the courage to confront Christian on her own terms, synthesizing her original self with newfound confidence., demonstrating the transformation achieved throughout the journey.